-Identified Need Hospital Initiative Primary Objective of the Initiative/Metrics that will be used to evaluate the results Single or Multi- Year Initiative Time Period in initial development and/or Hospitals ative pment How were the outcomes evaluated?
+Identified Need Hospital Initiative Primary Objective of the Initiative/Metrics that will be used to evaluate the results Single or Multi- Year Initiative Time Period and/or in init develo Partners or Hospitals tiative opment or How were the outcomes evaluated?
 Outcome (Include process and impact measures) Continuation of Initiative A.Cost of initiative for current FY?
-(See Instructions) B. Amount of Direct Offsetting Revenue from Restricted Grants Encourage safe physical environments for children Reduce the percentage of births that are low birth weight Support evidenced-based innovative Pre-natal programs that reduce LBW in West Baltimore Communities Partner with existing agencies in Community Benefit Service Area that are currently providing services for pre/post natal women and provide safety baby showers to women and/or their families to educate them about injury prevention topics such as choking, poisoning, child passenger safety, burning/scalding, infant sleep safety and falls and other residential injuries.
-Provide materials on proper nutrition, physical activity, and stress management to Multiyea initiative B'More Healthy Babies, Baltimore Healthy Start Programs and Promise Heights Program Participants took Pre and Post test that focused on various injury prevention topics which also included safe sleep and shaken baby syndrome.
+(See Instructions) B. Amount of Direct Offsetting Revenue from Restricted Grants Encourage safe physical environments for children Reduce the percentage of births that are low birth weight Support evidenced- based innovative Pre-natal programs that reduce LBW in West Baltimore Communities Partner with existing agencies in Community Benefit Service Area that are currently providing services for pre/post natal women and provide safety baby showers to women and/or their families to educate them about injury prevention topics such as choking, poisoning, child passenger safety, burning/scalding, infant sleep safety and falls and other residential injuries.
+Provide materials on proper nutrition, physical activity, and stress management to Multiyea initiative 2 B'More Healthy Babies, Baltimore Healthy Start Programs and Promise Heights Program Participants took Pre and Post test that focused on various injury prevention topics which also included safe sleep and shaken baby syndrome.
 The B'More Healthy program provided parents with a 15 min. video about sleep safety and a talk about nutrition physical activity and stress management.
-A total of eighteen 2-hour talks were conducted with a total of 196 participants.
-On the pre-talk test, 80 of the participants answered at least one of the 12 questions wrong.
-101 of the participants answered enough questions correctly to earn a passing score on the post-talk survey.
-7 of the participants answered four or fewer questions correctly.
-On the post-talk test 199 of the participants answered all 12 questions correctly and 5 person answered Yes. \$15,000 10,000
+A total of sixteen 2-hour talks were conducted with a total of 306 participants.
+On the pre-talk test, 179 of the participants answered at least one of the 12 questions wrong.
+121 of the participants answered enough questions correctly to earn a passing score on the post-talk survey.
+Six (6) of the participants answered four or fewer questions correctly.
+On the post-talk test 298 of the participants answered all 12 questions correctly and 8 participants Yes. \$15,000 10,000

-1

-encourage 11 of 12
+encourage answered 11 of

-healthy full-term correctly All
+healthy full-term 12 correctly All

 pregnancies participants

 earned a passing

 Provide talks on score on the post

 behavior test.

 management,

 appropriate Safety Baskets

-toys/play, baby provided with
+toys/play, baby were provided

-signing, and a prevention
+signing, and a with prevention

 resource guide to materials

 parents of free (latches, bath hot

 resources in the water

 community to thermometers,

 provide parents poisoning control

 with skills and magnets) and

 tools required to educational

 be better and materials on how

 more engaged to safety proof

 parents home provided

-Param to 123 families
+to 226

-after

-participating in

-talk/presentation

-at the shower.

-at the shower.
+participants

+(please note ALL

+family members

+are encouraged

+to attend, many

+just come for

+education and

+not a gift. i.e.

+grandparents,

+spouses,

+siblings)